dgmarianaperez/dgmarianaperez/README.md

 - 👋 Hi, I’m @dgmarianaperez
 - 📚 Lifelong learner
 - 🌱 I’m currently learning about API's
-- 💞️ I love CSS, enjoy web design and frontend development
+- 💞️ I love CSS, enjoy web design
 - 📫 How to reach me?
 I'll tell you soon...

 <!--- - 💞️ I’m looking to collaborate on ...